 Our students, and we, thrive with structure.
 There is no if, and, or butts about it.

 When it comes to test prep time, don’t throw your routine out the window to review all day long.
 Instead, stick to routine as much as possible.
 All this will do is serve to stress you and your students out.

 This doesn’t mean you can’t be spontaneous.
 What it does mean is you are going to continue with what is expected.
 Each day should still hold a math block, a social studies block, etc. It is tempting to spend all day on what your students need to review the most.
-This is a quick way to
+This is a quick way to burn out.

 Gamify to Up Engagement

 Gamification works.
 Our students are kids and as such they love to play games and have fun.

 When we are in heavy review time it is all that more important we engage our students and ensure every lesson or activity is fun and rigorous.

 There are many classroom games perfect for keeping engagement high along with rigor.
 You don’t have to sacrifice either.

 Check out this post ideas for gamification.